Download: Stable · Pre-release · Snapshot | Docs | Changes | Wishlist

 written and maintained primarily by

-The latest version is beta 0.65.
+The latest version is 0.76.
+Download it here.

 Use of the Telnet-only binary (PuTTYtel) is unrestricted by any cryptography laws.

 We're working towards a 0.77 release.
 Pre-release builds are available, and we'd appreciate people testing them and reporting any issues.

 0.77 provides new features related to network proxies.
 You can now forward your connection through SSH to an intermediate ‘jump host’ within the same PuTTY process, just by ticking the ‘SSH’ option in the Proxy panel.
 Also, all the proxy types now support interactive authentication in the PuTTY window, so you can enter usernames and passwords for the proxy before moving on to authenticating with the main connection.

 0.77 also fixes multiple bugs when using SSH agent forwarding under heavy load, and a timing bug when the server changes the size of the terminal window.